Baadshah (1999 film): Plot

-She heads to Thapar's club to meet Thapar, where Baadshah also shows up after following Seema.
-Thapar thinks Baadshah is the substitute that Rani arranged for, while Baadshah thinks Thapar is the Chief for Mahendra Seth.
-Baadshah tells Thapar that the work will be done the next day at Saint Paul school.
-Thapar thinks Baadshah is talking about the murder of Bachchan, who coincidentally has a program planned at Saint Paul school the next day as well.
+Seeema heads to Thapar's club to meet Thapar, where Baadshah also shows up after following her.
+Thapar thinks Baadshah is the substitute that Rani arranged for, while Baadshah thinks Thapar works for Mahendra Seth.
+Baadshah tells Thapar that the work will be done the next day at Saint Paul School.
+Thapar thinks Baadshah is talking about the murder of Bachchan, who coincidentally has a program planned at Saint Paul School the next day as well.

-The next day, Baadshah meets with the kidnappers to do the exchange.
-Finding the child and his friends, Baadshah saves them and captures the criminal duo.
+Baadshah rescues the child and captures the criminal duo.
 He sends Ramlal and the others to an address given by Thapar.
 Baadshah thinks his friends will meet Thapar to return the diamonds and the child while Thapar thinks they have kidnapped Bachchan and are bringing her to him.
-Baadshah drives the kidnappers towards town.
-Back at St. Paul's School, Seema tells security about the planned assassination.
+Back at Saint Paul School, Seema informs security personnel about the planned assassination.

-Khanna, the corrupt chief security officer is informed and sends his men after Seema to kill her for knowing their secret.
-Baadshah spots her being chased while driving back and saves her.
-They both discuss everything they know and come to realize their misunderstandings.
-Rani and Moti secretly listen to and witness everything as well and they too understand the confusion.
-Seema and Baadshah find themselves in dire straits; Seema learns that Agent Malhotra, who she reveals was her brother, is dead; Baadshah's friends and the child are now in the custody of Thapar, who isn't who Baadshah thought he was.

-Thapar meets with Baadshah's friends and the child and is confused.
-Rani shows up with Moti and explains all the misunderstanding.
-Thapar decides to use the situation to his advantage.
-He forces Baadshah to assassinate Bachchan himself or else Thapar will kill his friends and the child.
-The key players travel to the Holiday Inn, where Bachchan is to speak at 12:30 pm during a conference.
-The child is strapped to a bomb vest and held hostage in a van monitored by Moti and Baadshah's friends are held in a high-rise room monitored by Rani.
+Khanna, the corrupt chief security officer, is informed and sends his men after Seema to kill her.
+Baadshah saves her.
+They both discuss everything they know and come to realise their misunderstandings.
+Rani and Moti witness everything as well and they too understand the confusion.
+Baadshah's friends and the child are now in the custody of Thapar.
+He asks Baadshah to assassinate Bachchan himself or else he will kill Baadshah's friends and the child.
+The child is strapped to a bomb vest and held hostage in a van monitored by Moti and Baadshah's friends are held in a high-rise by Rani.

-Baadshah makes multiple attempts to have his gun taken away by security to get out of having to shoot Bachchan, but he realizes that the entire on-site security force is in cahoots with Thapar, keeping tabs on Baadshah.
-At one point during a conference by Bachchan, Baadshah quietly meets Sheetal clad in a pink skirt suit,who is Bachchan's young Secretary, by dropping her document on the floor at gun point he informs her in a brusque manner about the plan to assassinate her Boss and the desperate situation that he is in, asking her to save the life of her boss.